 Lyme Disease is caused by infection with the bacteria Borrelia burgdorferi.
 It is most commonly spread by the Deer Tick or Black Legged Tick and is the most common tick-borne illness in the United States and Europe.
 Lyme disease can be difficult to diagnose because the symptoms are often similar to other afflictions.
 While some people will display a distinctive "bulls-eye" rash around the site of the bite, others may experience common flu-like symptoms such as fever, chills, fatigue, and headache.
 The ticks which spread the disease are typically very small (the size of a pin head) and many people do not even realize they have been bitten.
 If left untreated, Lyme Disease can cause joint pain, numbness in the arms and legs, facial paralysis, Meningitis, heart problems, or memory problems.

 This test is typically ordered when someone believes they have been exposed to Lyme Disease but does not when the exposure occurred.
 Results for a Total and IgM antibodies test provide more information than a Total Immunoglobulins test which only gives a measurement for Total antibodies (IgM & IgG).

 Turnaround time for the Lyme Disease Antibodies, Total and IgM is typically 2-5 business days but may take longer if confirmatory testing is necessary.

-Lyme Disease IgM antibodies usually appear 2 to 3 weeks after an initial exposure and return to normal after about 6 to 8 weeks.
-The Lyme Disease IgG antibodies may begin to develop several weeks after an intial exposure, reaching maximum levels 4 to 6 months.
+Lyme Disease IgM antibodies usually appear 1-2 weeks after an initial exposure and return to normal after about 6 to 8 weeks.
+IgG antibodies are detectable in most people 4-6 weeks after exposure but may be detectable sooner in some people.
 IgG antibodies may persist indefinitely.

 Antibiotics can interfere with test results.
 Please consult your prescribing physician prior to testing.